NAEd/Spencer Postdoctoral Fellowship

 Please keep in mind that each proposal will be reviewed by some senior scholars familiar with the applicant’s field and by others less familiar; thus, language specific to a field should be situated within an argument persuasive to a generalist audience.

-Applicants may attach one extra page (single-spaced) for references.
-The project description (10 pages) and references (one page) should be uploaded as one document within the online system.
-Appendices (charts, graphs, tables, questionnaires, etc.) may be included as technical and supplemental and do not count towards the limit; however, please be judicious in the quantity included, as reviewers are not required to review material in the appendices.
-An applicant may have a document that is more than 11 pages, but it must not have more than 10 pages of project description and only one page for the bibliography.
+Applicants may attach two extra pages (single-spaced) for references.
+The project description (10 pages) and references (two pages, single-spaced) should be uploaded as one document within the online system.
+Technical and supplemental appendices (charts, graphs, tables, questionnaires, etc.) may be included and do not count towards the limit; however, please be judicious in the quantity included, as reviewers are not required to review material in the appendices.
+An applicant may have a document that is more than 12 pages, but it must not have more than 10 pages of project description and only two pages for the bibliography.

 The online application form will allow applicants to enter the names and e-mail addresses for three references; it will not allow applicants to request more than three references.
 Once the e-mail addresses are entered, the online application form will send an automated e-mail to each reference, providing them with a link to enter their materials online.

 Applicants are strongly encouraged to discuss the application with reference writers before submitting their names and e-mail addresses on the application.
 Applicants should follow up with references to verify they received the initial e-mail and are able to submit their reference materials.

 Applicants will not see the reference materials in the system.
 Candidates may submit their application prior to having the reference materials submitted, but the application will be considered incomplete if references have not submitted their materials by the deadline.

 Please provide the e-mail addresses for recommenders early to allow sufficient time for them to submit their materials.